alces-software/knowledgebase/docs/source/infrastructure/infrastructure-guidelines.rst

 Recommendations for Infrastructure Design
 =========================================

-The example configurations here combine the elements of the examples from :ref:`network-hardware-guides` as well as the different infrastructure solutions from :ref:`infrastructure-considerations`.
+The example configurations here combine elements of the :ref:`network-hardware-guides` as well as the different infrastructure solutions from :ref:`infrastructure-considerations`.
 These focus on the internal configuration of the master node but these examples can be extrapolated for configuring login, storage, compute or any other nodes that are part of the HPC environment.

 Simple Infrastructure
 ---------------------